brianbegy/ConfigWrapper/README.md

 // sleepMs = 1000
 ```

-We try to cast the value "chicken sandwich" to an int, fail and return 1000.
+We try to cast the value "chicken sandwich" to an int.
+This fails, so we return 1000.

 To throw an exception, pass in true for errorOnWrongType.
 ```